 It is caffeine-free, which makes it popular with those that want a warm, flavorful, and rich drink at night.

-As early as 1881, the Khoisan, an indigenous people of South Africa, were recorded using honeybush for the treatment of coughs and upper respiratory problems.
+As early as 1881, the Khoisan, an indigenous people of South Africa, was recorded using honeybush to treat coughs and upper respiratory problems.

-Today, it is used for the same purpose and modern science points towards a chemical in the plant called “pinotol,” which is known to soothe the throat and lungs.
+Today, it is used for the same purpose, and modern science points toward a chemical in the plant called "pivotal," which is known to soothe the throat and lungs.

 Honeybush is one of our favorite herbal teas and earned its spot.